ronanstack/translator-app/README.md

 # Future Improvements
 1. Chinese is currently not implemented due to issues with the NLP API giving different field names for each language and Chinese being split into zh-CN and zh-TW
 2. A more fleshed out and colorful appearance could make the translator more visually appealing
+3. Due to the NLP API giving the translated text data with different field names for each language, there are pieces of code repeated several times for each language which looks messy.
+Perhaps a different API would allow for cleaner code.

 ## Development server